EESSI/docs/docs/training-events/2025/happy-hours-sessions.md

 💬 *Who should join?* Everyone interested in EESSI.

-Let's make Mondays productive and collaborative - see you at Happy Hour!
+Let's make Mondays productive and collaborative - see you at the EESSI Happy Hour!

 All sessions will be recorded.
 Recordings, slides, and materials used will be made publicly available shortly after each session.